bazel-contrib/SIG-rules-authors/go-tutorial.md

 The update-repos command is a very common way of running Gazelle.
 Gazelle scans sources in directories throughout the repository, then creates, and updates build files.
-The BUILD.bazel file includes an alias to run "update".
+The `BUILD.bazel` file includes an alias to run "update".

 Since we run that command a lot, we create the definition for it.

-We now have done the initial creation of the WORKSPACE and BUILD.bazel files.
+We now have done the initial creation of the `WORKSPACE` and `BUILD.bazel` files.
 Next, we will use Bazel to run the Gazelle target.

 ## Run the Gazelle commands

-We previously mentioned we use Bazel to run Gazelle, and Gazelle manages the BUILD.bazel files for us.
+We previously mentioned we use Bazel to run Gazelle, and Gazelle manages the `BUILD.bazel` files for us.
 We are using bazelisk to manage and run Bazel, but we will typically say "run bazel" instead of "run bazelisk".

-Run the following commands to update the root BUILD.bazel, the WORKSPACE file, and generate the other BUILD.bazel files for the project.
+Run the following commands to update the root `BUILD.bazel`, the `WORKSPACE` file, and generate the other `BUILD.bazel` files for the project.

 ```bash